Middle School Teachers

 Travis Balch, 8th Grade Teacher

 I was born and raised in Albuquerque, New Mexico.
-I finished my masters in Secondary Education from The University of New Mexico in 2011.
-The 2015-2016 school year marks my 8th year teaching!
+I finished my masters in Secondary Education from The University of New Mexico in 2011 and completed a masters as Education Specialist in 2017.
+The 2017-2018 school year marks the 10th year in my teaching career!
 My passion for education was ignited through my work and experience in summer camps in Colorado and New Mexico.
 But my passion for math has always existed.
 I love teaching math because, more than anything, I see math as the method for understanding the world around us.
 DGS provides a unique opportunity to blend the study of mathematics and environmental education which is what most excites me about being a teacher at DGS.
-In my spare time I enjoy traveling, kayaking, hiking, playing hockey and, of course, watching south park.
+In my spare time I enjoy traveling, kayaking, hiking, playing hockey and, of course, watching South Park.

 Nicole Saab, 8th Grade Teacher